 Here are the minimum legal required coverages you must have to drive in Ontario:

-- Third-Party Liability Coverage: In Ontario, various types of car insurance policies are available, each with its own set of benefits and limitations.
-This coverage comes standard with every auto insurance policy and is a must-have, you don’t have a choice.
-Third-Party Liability coverage in Ontario protects you from damages you may cause, including injury to others and property damage.
-The minimum amount of coverage in Ontario is $200k, however, is highly recommended and normally sold at a minimum of $1million or $2million in coverage.
-The difference between $1million and $2million in coverage is approximately $50 annually and highly recommended.
+- Third-Party Liability Coverage: In Ontario, this comes standard with every auto insurance policy and is a must-have.
+It protects you from damages you may cause, including injury to others and property damage.
+The legal minimum is $200,000, however, it is highly recommended and normally sold at $1 million or $2 million in coverage.
+The difference between $1 million and $2 million is approximately $50 annually and highly recommended.

 - Direct Compensation Property Damage (DCPD): Otherwise known as No-Fault Insurance, this coverage responds when someone crashes into your vehicle and it is determined you are not at fault.
 Damage to your vehicle is covered with no deductible.
 It is called “No-Fault” because even though the other person is at fault you may call your own insurance company to cover the damages rather than chasing the third party and their insurance company.
 Even if you have an older vehicle that is not worth insuring you still must have this coverage and it comes standard on every Ontario auto insurance policy.
-However, Effective January 1, 2024, the new OPCF 49 endorsement now allows Ontario drivers to opt out of DCPD coverage, aiming for greater flexibility in insurance costs, which means it is technically now optional.
-However, Begin Insurance recommends maintaining DCPD for comprehensive accident protection without stress.
+However, Effective January 1, 2024, Ontario drivers may opt out of DCPD using OPCF 49, making it technically optional—but highly discouraged due to potential financial risks.
 Opting out with OPCF 49 could lead to financial risks in no-fault accidents.
 Hence, you still see it under mandatory section.
 For an in-depth analysis of OPCF 49, see our detailed discussion How Will OPCF 49 Impact Your Car Insurance in Ontario?

 - Uninsured Auto: This covers you for any bodily injury to yourself or damage to your automobile caused by someone who is uninsured or leaves the scene of an accident in a “hit and run”.